MananPatel95/GoalGetter/_pages/resources.md

 layout: page
 title: Resources
 permalink: /resources/
 description: Help guides, FAQs, and resources for Goal Getter app.
-Learn how to use widgets on iPhone, iPad, Mac, and Android.
+Learn how to use widgets on iPhone, iPad, and Mac.
-keywords: help, guides, FAQ, widgets, iPhone, iPad, Mac, Android, support
+keywords: help, guides, FAQ, widgets, iPhone, iPad, Mac, support
 include_in_header: true
 ---